Suplmnt

 • Safety and regulation: There are no FDA-approved drugs with ecdysteroids; WADA monitors ecdysterone but hasn't banned it.
 Athletes should still be cautious because product quality varies and positives can occur if products are contaminated[14][6][16][17].

-"At present, there are no FDA-approved medications that contain ecdysteroids...
+"At present, there are no FDA-approved medications that contain ecdysteroids..
 WADA added it to the Monitoring List in 2020." — USADA advisory for athletes[14]

 Practical ways to think about it

 If you're a trained lifter looking for a small, possible edge, the best human data point to ecdysterone at multi-week doses with resistance training.
 If you're eyeing turkesterone, understand that its evidence in humans is early and negative on body composition at four weeks, with strength effects untested in that trial[8].
 Either way, the biggest variable is product authenticity.
 Choose brands with third-party testing for ecdysteroid content (ideally specifying both ecdysterone and turkesterone) and purity screens for WADA-listed adulterants[16][17].
+For bone or metabolic curiosity, recognize that evidence sits mostly in cells and animals.
+It's a promising hypothesis, not a prescription[5].

 The road ahead